 Below are my personal preferences on where I splurge, and where I decide to save my hard-earned cash flow.

 Save: Hair Color.
-I’m guessing that I’m in the minority when I say that I’ve actually never dyed or highlighted my hair.
-While I used to be committed to “Sun-In” during certain seasons, I now try to avoid chemicals in the already very dry conditions in Denver.
+I’m guessing that I’m in the minority when I say that I’ve rarely dyed or highlighted my hair.
+While I used to be committed to “Sun-In” during certain seasons, I now try to avoid chemicals in the already very dry conditions in Denver and Chicago winters.
 Depending on my activities for the day, such as if I’m going on a boat or having a beach-day, I will sometimes toss a little bit of lemon juice in my hair for good measure.
 However, most of the time, I stick with incredibly natural hair color, which I feel has helped to keep my hair strong and healthy across the years.

 Save: Eyebrows.
 I’ve only gotten my eyebrows waxed a couple of times, but I’ve never liked the end result.
 Oftentimes, I find that the eyebrow professional goes a bit too thin for my liking or I feel like I look much too manicured.
 Instead, I much prefer to use my 10x mirror that was a gift from my mother (it’s a bit alarming the first time you look into it) and my handy set of sharp tweezers.